-The current popular high-dimensional regression methods include convex type estimators such as Lasso \cite{LASSO94}, adaptive Lasso \cite{Zou06}, elastic net \cite{elasticnet05} and Dantzig selector \cite{Dantzig01}; and nonconvex type estimators such as SCAD \cite{FanLi01} and MCP \cite{Zhang10}.
-To some extent, these methods are imitating the performance of the zero-norm regularized LS estimator
+The current popular high-dimensional regression methods include convex type estimators such as Lasso in \cite{LASSO94}, adaptive Lasso in \cite{Zou06}, elastic net in \cite{elasticnet05} and Dantzig selector in \cite{Dantzig01}; and nonconvex type estimators such as SCAD in \cite{FanLi01} and MCP in \cite{Zhang10}.
+The reader may refer to the article of \cite{FanLi10} and the monograph of \cite{Bhlmann11} for an excellent overview of these methods.
+They are to some extent imitating the performance of the zero-norm penalized LS estimator

-where the ball constraint $\|\beta\|_{\infty}\le R$ for some $R>0$ ensures the well-definedness of $\beta^{\rm zn}$ and $\lambda>0$ is the regularization parameter, and the interested readers may refer to the article \cite{FanLi10} and the monograph \cite{Bhlmann11} for an excellent overview of these methods.
-Recently, by developing the global exact penalty for the equivalent mathematical program with equilibrium constraints (MPEC) of \eqref{znorm}, Bi and Pan \cite{BiPan17} showed that a global optimal solution of \eqref{znorm} can be obtained from the solution of a global exact penalization problem, and the popular SCAD estimator is the product yielded by eliminating the dual part of a global exact penalization problem.
-By solving the global exact penalization problem in an alternating way, they proposed a multi-stage convex relaxation approach (GEP-MSCRA), which can be regarded as an adaptive Lasso embedded with dual information.
-From the analysis of \cite{BiPan17} for the clean design matrix $X$, we notice that the zero-norm regularized LS estimator, when computed with GEP-MSCRA, has a remarkable advantage over the Lasso in reducing the prediction error and capturing sparsity.
+where the ball constraint $\|\beta\|_{\infty}\le R$ for some $R>0$ ensures the well-definedness of $\beta^{\rm zn}$, and $\lambda>0$ is the regularization parameter.
+Recently, by developing a global exact penalty for the equivalent mathematical program with equilibrium constraints (MPEC), \cite{BiPan17} showed that a global optimal solution of \eqref{znorm} can be obtained from the solution of a global exact penalization problem, and the popular SCAD estimator is the product yielded by eliminating the dual part of a global exact penalization problem.
+By solving the global exact penalization problem in an alternating way, they proposed a multi-stage convex relaxation approach (GEP-MSCRA), which can be regarded as an adaptive Lasso embedded with the dual information.
+We notice that for the clean design matrix $X$, the zero-norm regularized LS estimator computed with GEP-MSCRA has a remarkable advantage over Lasso in reducing the prediction error and capturing sparsity.